 Are you looking to monetize your social media presence?
 Or integrate influencer marketing into your strategy?
 Then one of the most important first steps is to find out how much it’s going to be.

 This article sheds light on how much influencers make.
-And it shows you how to make money on platforms like TikTok, Instagram, and Twitter.
+And it shows you how to make money on social media platforms like TikTok, Instagram, and Twitter.
 At the end, we’ve included influencer-related resources for marketing managers or business owners.

-How do Influencers make money?
+How do influencers make money?

 If you have ever daydreamed about lying on a sunny yacht, peacefully floating over the Mediterranean, and paying for it all with a single social media post, that is how it’s done.